hpaluch/gae-helloworld-py/README.md

 * you need to have valid GAE Account - sign on http://code.google.com/appengine/

 * you should create new Python application on your GAE Account (this is done via Web inteface).
-The instance is required to use ''HR DataStore'' (requirement of GAE Python 2.7 environment)
+The instance is required to use __HR DataStore__ (requirement of GAE Python 2.7 environment)

 * once application is created on GAE you may deploy it: